-The garden waste scheme is an annual subscription service, costing £43.50 per year.
-Operating all year round, it provides 26 fortnightly collections of domestic garden waste (the same day your recycling bin is emptied) for one bin.
-Additional bin subscriptions are available at £43.50 each per year plus a £10.50 delivery fee for each new bin required.
+The garden waste scheme is an annual subscription service, costing £45.00 per year.
+Operating all year round, it provides 26 fortnightly collections of domestic garden waste.
+Additional bin subscriptions are available at £45.00 each per year, plus an £11.00 delivery fee if new bins need to be delivered.

 Alternatively, you can take garden waste to a Suffolk County Council household waste recycling centre.